 Maria Alvarado

-The Horizon award recognizes a member that has been in the nutrition and foodservice industry for five years or less and is new to management.
-They have demonstrated a desire for future growth within their facility and community.
-They also display leadership in fostering equality, diversity, and inclusion in the workplace as well.
+The Horizon Award recognizes members who are new to management, and who demonstrate a desire for future growth through initiatives within their facility or community, or local chapter, and display leadership in fostering equality, diversity, and inclusion in the workplace.

-This year’s recipient, Maria Alvarado, implemented wellness goals and challenges that help students learn and appreciate nutrition.
-She also implemented monthly nutrition connection objectives for parents to practice with their students at home and she ensures that all students receive the same nutritional meals, with the same nutritional value and the same nutrition education as any other student.
+Last year, Maria relocated to Houston, Texas, where she embraced a new opportunity at YES Prep Public Schools in the Child Nutrition Department.
+During her time with YES Prep Public Schools, she implemented wellness goals and challenges that help students learn and appreciate nutrition.
+She also implemented monthly nutrition objectives for parents to practice with their students at home.
+One of Maria’s accomplishments is ensuring all students receive the same nutritional meals, with the same nutritional value and the same nutrition education as any other student.

 View Maria's Acceptance Speech